chmking/h3-csrf/README.md

 ['PATCH', 'POST', 'PUT', 'DELETE']
 ```

-#### cookies?: CookieOptions
+#### cookie?: CookieOptions

-Cookie options define how the csrf cookie gets serialized.
+Cookie options define how the CSRF cookie gets serialized.
 This extends `CookieSerializeOptions` from `cookie-es` to include `name` for cookie customization.

 Defaults:
 ```js